Hessam-Emami/SpaceMeteo/README.md

 all the code is located inside "core"

-You can start reading the code from [HERE](https://github.com/Hessam-Emami/SpaceMeteo/blob/master/core/src/com/obstacleavoid/screen/GameScreen.java)
+You can start reading from [HERE](https://github.com/Hessam-Emami/SpaceMeteo/blob/master/core/src/com/obstacleavoid/screen/GameScreen.java)